ian-xu-economics/Replicate-MST-2018/README.md

 # Replicate-MST-2018

 ## Installation
-Download `ReplicateMST2018_0.1.0.tar.gz`, then you can install the package in R via
+Download `ReplicateMST2018_0.1.0.tar.gz`.
+Then you can install the package in R via
 ```
 install.packages('Enter file path to ReplicateMST2018_0.1.0.tar.gz', repo = NULL, type = 'source')
 ```